-• The agency funds are used to account for assets held in a custodial capacity.
-Such assets primarily consist of performance bonds and police detail activity.
-Agency funds do not present the results of operations or have a measurement focus.
+• The custodial funds are used to account for assets held in a custodial capacity.
+Such assets consist of fees collected for other governments.

 F. Deposits and Investments

 Cash is considered to be cash on hand, demand deposits and short-term investments with an original maturity of three months or less from the date of acquisition.
 Investments are carried at amortized cost.